Berenberg Bank Analysts Give CORESTATE Capital (ETR:CCAP) a €15.00 Price Target

-CORESTATE Capital (ETR:CCAP) has been assigned a €15.00 ($17.65) price objective by equities research analysts at Berenberg Bank in a note issued to investors on Friday, Borsen Zeitung reports.
-The brokerage presently has a “neutral” rating on the stock.
-Berenberg Bank’s price target suggests a potential upside of 31.81% from the stock’s current price.
+Berenberg Bank set a €15.00 ($17.65) price objective on CORESTATE Capital (ETR:CCAP) in a research report sent to investors on Thursday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 CORESTATE Capital Holding SA is a real estate investment firm specializing in investments in small to medium sized residential portfolios and commercial real estate markets.
 The firm seeks to invest in an "anti-cyclical" manner in Europe and expand its club-style deals from purely opportunistic to core-plus and value-add investments.